 Preheat the oven to 200C/400F/Gas 6.
 Line a 12-hole muffin pan with muffin cases, then set aside.

-Whisk together the flour, sugar, baking powder, baking soda, salt, and chocolate chips.
+Whisk together the flour, baking powder, and salt.
 Set aside.

-Divide the batter evenly between the 12 muffin cases, and bake for 15 - 17 minutes, or until a toothpick inserted into the centre comes out clean.
+Spoon the mixture into the prepared pan (filling to the tops), and bake for 15 - 20 minutes, or until a toothpick inserted into the centre comes out clean.